 Who we are

-The Atlantic Sentinel is a transatlantic opinion website, founded and edited by Nick Ottens.
-Our mission is to help American readers make sense of European politics and vice versa.
+The Atlantic Sentinel is a non-commercial, not-for-profit transatlantic opinion website, founded and edited by Nick Ottens.
+Our mission is to inform American readers about European politics and vice versa.

 Visit the About page to learn more.